OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

     In order for coaches to be able to trigger the automatic reviewer assignment, the corresponding option must have been set up by the course owner.

+!!! info "Hint"

+    The “Automatically assign reviewer” button is not deactivated after an assignment has been made and is still available.
+The reason for this is that participants can still be added later or someone has received an extension.

 [Up (Coach perspective) ^](#coach_task)<br>
 [To the top of the page ^](#course_element_task)